 3) Defense against hackers and data thieves

-Hackers usually use a malware to access their victim’s computer.
-They install malware into the computer without the knowledge of victim.
+Hackers usually use malware to access their victim’s computers.
+They install malware into the computer without the knowledge of the victim.

 Hackers do so by sending malicious emails to the victims.
 The hacker can easily hack into their desired files and programs.